anvaka/redsim/README.md

 # Technical details

+Note: The details below outline my old procedure.
+I didn't use it to build the latest snapshot, which is based on 150 million unique comments.
+Still keeping it here for reference.

 To compute similarity between subreddits I downloaded only one month worth of public comments.
 This gives more than 50,000,000 `user ⇄ subreddit` records.
 Which translates to almost 50,000 unique subreddits.